-This has settled down well and is performing as expected and within the expenditure envelope that was set on its inception.
-Over the next year, we will be looking at alternative schemes which are simpler to operate.
+This has become business as usual now but is administratively cumbersome.
+Over the next year, we will be looking at alternative schemes which are simpler to operate with a view to implementing a new scheme by 2020.

 14. Further Information